Oral Glucosamine and Insulin Sensitivity

 38 subjects took 1500mg of glucosamine orally for 6 weeks.
 The glucosamine group showed a clear increase in insulin sensitivity after 6 weeks.

-What this means is that if you are overweight and you take glucosamine for your joints, you may wish to us an alternative such as collagen hydrolysate, which has good evidence for joint and tendon support and does not impact your insulin sensitivity.
-Our Amino Sculpt is a pretty good collegen hydrolysate, and there are several other good ones on the market.
+What this means is that if you are overweight and you take glucosamine for your joints, you may wish to us an alternative such as collagen hydrolysate, which has good evidence for joint and tendon support and does not impact your insulin sensitivity like a good collagen hydrolysate.
+There are several other good ones on the market.

 Reference: